James Bond Theme: Chart performance

 The John Barry Orchestra recording peaked at number eleven on the UK Singles Chart on the week of 6–12 December 1962.

 Cover versions

 Apart from the James Bond soundtracks themselves, John Barry re-recorded the "James Bond Theme" in 1966 for his CBS album The Great Movie Sounds of John Barry, which features driving percussion ostinati (with a prominent role for bongos), as well as a piano and brass improvisation superimposed over the last few bars.
 For his 1972 Polydor album The Concert John Barry, he re-scored the theme again as part of a James Bond suite for full symphony orchestra, in this case the Royal Philharmonic Orchestra.
 This more lush arrangement was to feature in his later Bond film scores, notably Octopussy.

+Monty Norman recorded his own version of the "James Bond Theme", shorn of Barry's orchestration, in his 2005 album Completing the Circle.

 Over 70 cover versions of the "James Bond Theme" have been recorded by artists such as: